-The NORD Research Grant Program provides seed-money grants to academic scientists for scientific and/or clinical research.
-The hope is that these studies will ultimately lead to new diagnostics, treatments, and/or cures for rare diseases.
+The NORD Research Grant Program provides seed-money grants to qualified investigators for scientific and/or clinical research.
+The hope is that these studies ultimately will lead to new diagnostics, treatments, and/or cures for rare diseases.
 NORD’s program provides grants for the study of diseases for which there are few other sources of funding.
-Grants are made possible by allies in the rare disease community that have generously donated into NORD’s research fund.
-Each year, Lundbeck raises awareness and support, in partnership with NORD, through their annual Raise Your Hand Campaign, which runs during the month of February to support Rare Disease Day.
-We are proud to acknowledge Lundbeck’s charitable donation for NORD’s 2018 Rare Disease Research Grant cycle.
+Grants are made possible through the generosity of allies in the rare disease community and supporters who have donated into NORD’s research fund.

-NORD’s Rare Disease Research Grant Program is accepting proposals for the study of Alveolar Capillary Dysplasia with Misalignment of the Pulmonary Veins (ACD/MPV).
-All U.S. and international researchers interested in studying this disease are encouraged to apply by Friday, September 28, 2018.
+NORD’s Rare Disease Research Grant Program is accepting proposals for the study of the following eight rare diseases.
+All U.S. and international researchers interested in studying one or more of these diseases are encouraged to apply by Tuesday, June 18, 2019.

 NORD’s member organizations are invited to share information on this page about their research funding opportunities.
 Researchers who have questions about programs listed below should contact the organization sponsoring the RFP.
 In order to have information posted on this page, please email firstname.lastname@example.org

 Lymphangiomatosis & Gorham’s Disease Alliance (LGDA)

 LGDA has made available applications for funding for the study of Lymphangiomatosis and Gorham’s Disease.
 The period of award and level of funding is unique to each funded project, and depends wholly on the scope and requirements of each approach.